Purushotham-reddy-M/Shell/README.md

 # Shell
-Schell Scripts for review and hands-on practise
+Shell Scripts for review and hands-on practise new to shell